iyosskoyos/frontend-test/README.md

 - Using Firebase Database Fire store
 - Payment Method with Stripe
 - RajaOngkir API
-- You can log in using dummy account with email address `tes@gmail.com` with pass `123123`
+- You can log in using dummy account with email address `tes@gmail.com` with password `123123`

 ## Available Scripts